 What are the types of violations?

-There are many types of academic integrity violations but only two levels of violation: nonseparable and separable.
-Section IIB of the RU Academic Integrity Policy defines these levels in detail and provides examples of violations and sanctions.
+There are many types of academic integrity violations but only three levels of violation.
+Section IIIB of the RU Academic Integrity Policy defines these levels in detail and provides examples of violations and sanctions.
 The main distinctions are as follows (from p.
-4 of Policy):
+6 of Policy):

 What happens if I'm accused of a violation?

-If you are accused of violating the academic integrity policy, in some situations faculty have the option of handling your case directly, or they may ask the RBS Academic Integrity Facilitator to handle it.
-If it is not a first-time nonseparable violation, or if you are a graduate student, faculty members do not have the option to handle it directly and must pass it to the RBS Academic Integrity Facilitator.
+If you are accused of violating the academic integrity policy, in most situations faculty have the option of handling your case directly, or they may ask an RBS Academic Integrity Facilitator to handle it.
+If it is not a first-time violation, or if you are a graduate student, faculty members do not have the option to handle it directly and must pass it to an RBS Academic Integrity Facilitator.

 Section III of the RU Academic Integrity Policy provides information about the various parties involved in administration of the academic integrity policy.
 If you are accused of a violation, familiarize yourself with these roles.
-In addition, review the Information Sheet for Accused Students.
+In addition, review the Flow Chart and Explanation of the Process.

 The best way to avoid violating the academic integrity policy is to steer clear of situations that tempt you to take shortcuts.
 Prepare for class – you should expect to spend at least two hours outside of class studying for each hour of in-class instruction.
 Pace written assignments so that you have plenty of time for research and revision.
 Don’t take more courses than you have the time and ability to handle.
 If you need help, seek it.
 Talk to your academic advisor.
 Use RBS and RU resources.

 We all know it happens, though.
-One of the world’s leading experts on cheating in college is an RBS faculty member.
+One of the world’s leading experts on cheating in college was an RBS faculty member.
 He literally wrote the book on the topic.
 And he’s helped us all to be aware of its existence and how to prevent it and police it.
 RBS faculty are on alert for violations.
 When violations occur, they lead to significant penalties.
-Review the statistics; there are hundreds of cases each year unfortunately, with a handful leading to suspension and dismissal.
-Read some of the stories from past offenders.
-Avoid becoming a statistic.